top of page

 My research interests lie in macroeconomics, with a focus on political economy and labor economics.
 My current projects examine the political economy causes of employment informality and its impact on human capital accumulation, the gender wage gap, and employment.

-Publication #1: “Inequality in Pension Contribution Gaps” (with Salvador Valdes-Prieto), Labour Economics, forthcoming.
+Publication #1: “Inequality in Pension Contribution Gaps” (with Salvador Valdes-Prieto), Labour Economics, 2025.

 We examine how gaps in contributions to social insurance vary across the earnings distribution.
 These gaps have multiple short-term effects on workers in addition to reducing contributory pensions.
 Using a 14-year panel from Chile, we find that earners in the two lowest wage deciles experience substantially higher gaps, a result that persists after controlling for extensive covariates, including individual fixed effects, and applying instrumental variables.
 The remaining incidence of earner gaps is a collective attribute of each wage decile that may help guide policy.
 We also analyze total gaps—which include periods of inactivity—using a 35-year administrative panel.
 Total gap frequency declines from 91–90% in the lowest decile to 26% in the highest, a larger inequality than in other estimates.
 We further measure the dispersion of cumulative total gaps over a 20-year horizon from different initial earnings deciles.
 Finally, we discuss political incentives to reduce earner gaps through closing statutory exemptions and increasing enforcement budgets.

-Working Paper #1: "Life Cycle Wage Growth in a Developing Economy: Does Formality Matter?" (with Minchung Hsu)
+Working Peper #1: "Life Cycle Wage Growth in a Developing Economy: Employment Formality and Sector-Specific Human Capital Accumulation" (with Minchung hsu).
+GRIPS Discussion Paper No. 25-14.
+Revise & Resubmit, Journal of Development Economics.

 Working Paper #2: "Labor Informality and Redistribution: A Political Economy Equilibrium"